-These commands only apply to plasma and laser fabrication heads.
+These commands only apply to fabrication heads with automatic lift axis control, such as plasma and laser.

 The G601 command is required to initiate plasma and laser cutting, including the move from Pierce Height to Cut Height.

 If Height Control is enabled, this command also initiates the automatic height control processing.